From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Continuous Shariah Compliance Index: Definition and Properties

-This section formalises the Continuous Shariah Compliance Index (CSCI), our firm-level measure of Shariah compliance.
-The guiding principles are:

-\begin{enumerate} \item Compliance is assessed along the same dimensions that appear in leading standards, leverage, cash and interest-bearing assets, receivables/liquidity, and impure income, and via a sectoral screen on business activities (Section~\ref{subsec:screening}).

-\item For each dimension, we distinguish between a \emph{comfort zone}, where a firm is well inside the strictest thresholds in Table~\ref{tab:standards}, and an \emph{outer bound}, corresponding to the most permissive threshold used by any major standard.
+This section formalises the CSCI.
+The guiding principles are: (1) compliance is assessed along the same dimensions that appear in leading standards; (2) for each dimension, we distinguish between a \emph{comfort zone} (the strictest thresholds in Table~\ref{tab:standards}) and an \emph{outer bound} (the most permissive threshold); (3) scores are monotone and conservative; (4) the aggregate is multiplicative.

-\item Scores are monotone and conservative: they take the value one in the comfort zone, decline smoothly as a ratio approaches the outer bound, and hit zero once the outer bound is breached.

-\item The aggregate CSCI is multiplicative: a serious weakness in any dimension significantly lowers the overall compliance score and cannot be fully offset by strengths elsewhere. \end{enumerate}

-We implement these principles by first mapping each ratio and the sectoral screen into dimension-specific scores in $[0,1]$, and then aggregating them into a firm-level CSCI.